kidlat2024/kidlatnews/content/news/2024/Senators Tito Sotto, Ronald Dela Rosa Introduce Bill to Change 'Lupang Hinirang' to 'Bayang Magiliw'.md

 Senator Sotto concluded the press conference with an eloquent plea (in Filipino) for the name change:

-"These are the words I will leave you with: Few will have the greatness to bend history, but each of us can act, no matter how small, to change the course of events.
-When our small actions are combined, we can create a totality that will mark the entire history of this generation.
-Countless different movements of courage and determination shape the history of mankind.
-Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, we create small movements.
-When these small movements come together, they form a powerful force which can sweep down even the mightiest walls of oppression."
+"These are the words I will leave you with: few will have the greatness to bend history, but each of us can act, no matter how small, to change the course of events.
+Each time a man stands up for an ideal, or acts to correct history's wrongs, or strikes out against snobbery, we create small movements.
+When these small movements come together, they form a powerful force which can sweep down even the mightiest walls of resistance.
+Let us get this name change over; our future children will thank us years down the road for our vision and foresight."

 If the "Bayang Magiliw Bill" is signed into law, anyone caught using the name Lupang Hinirang would face a fine of 1,000 pesos and 50 lashings, and be forced to sing the national anthem 1,000 times in front of a government building as punishment.